codess-aus/DP-200/README.md

 You should not use the MongoDB API.
 This API does not allow you to use SQL-like queries to access and filter data.

+You should use Gremlin API because it is based on the Apache TinkerPop graph database standard and meets the solution's requirements.